 \section{Data Scope: Beyond Circuit Analysis}

-As introduced in Section \ref{sec: handwritten_solution_collection}, the student handwritten data in \dsname was collected from a circuit-analysis-related university-level course.
-However, we argue that this does not imply that our data merely serves as a proxy for a narrow subset of STEM challenges.
-In effect, solving the problems included in our dataset requires interleaved reasoning across multiple foundational disciplines, including calculus, differential equations, and physics.
-These subjects are formal prerequisites for the course at our institution, meaning that students must demonstrate competence in them before enrolling in the target course.
-In Figure \ref{fig: example_1_for_data_scope_clarificiation} and \ref{fig: example_2_for_data_scope_clarificiation}, we provide two recognized handwritten solutions corresponding to Problems 9.8-2 and 10.6-4 in the textbook by Svoboda and Dorf \cite{svoboda2013introduction}.
-These two examples indicate that our \dsname dataset is also relevant to foundational STEM subjects such as physics, differential equations, calculus, and linear algebra.
-Due to copyright restrictions, we do not provide the original problem statements; instead, we briefly summarize them as follows:
+Note that although the student handwritten data in \dsname was collected from a university-level course on circuit analysis, this does not imply that our dataset merely serves as a proxy for a narrow subset of STEM challenges.
+In fact, solving the problems in our dataset requires interleaved reasoning across multiple foundational disciplines, including calculus, differential equations, and physics, which are formal prerequisites for the course \cite{sun2025data}.
+In Figures \ref{fig: example_1_for_data_scope_clarificiation} and \ref{fig: example_2_for_data_scope_clarificiation}, we present two recognized handwritten solutions corresponding to Problems 9.8-2 and 10.6-4 from the textbook by \citet{svoboda2013introduction}.
+These examples illustrate that the \dsname dataset is also relevant to foundational STEM areas such as physics, differential equations, calculus, and linear algebra.
+Due to copyright restrictions, we do not include the original problem statements; instead, we provide brief summaries as follows:

-i) The first example is a recognized handwritten solution to Problem 9.8-2 in the textbook [1].
+i) The first example is a recognized handwritten solution to Problem 9.8-2 in \citet{svoboda2013introduction}.
 The circuit diagram includes two resistors, one capacitor, one inductor, and an independent voltage source with voltage $2u(t) - 1$.
 The task is to determine the current $i(t)$ through the inductor for $t > 0$.
-The student's solution involves fundamental circuit laws, including Kirchhoff's Current Law (KCL) and Kirchhoff's Voltage Law (KVL), the formulation and solution of a \textbf{second-order linear differential equation}, \textbf{derivation of the characteristic equation in the Laplace domain}, and representation of the final current as the sum of two exponential terms and one constant term.
-These elements indicate that the benchmarking results obtained from our dataset are not limited to circuit analysis content alone.
+The student’s solution involves fundamental circuit laws, including Kirchhoff’s Current Law (KCL) and Kirchhoff’s Voltage Law (KVL), as well as the formulation and solution of a \textbf{second-order linear differential equation}, the \textit{derivation of the characteristic equation in the Laplace domain}, and the representation of the final current as the sum of two exponential terms and a constant term.
+These elements indicate that the benchmarking results derived from our dataset are not limited to circuit analysis alone.